-In order to arrest a subject for DUI, the officer must have probable cause to believe the driver is in violation of OCGA 40-6-391.
+In order to arrest a subject for DUI, the officer must have probable cause to believe the driver is in violation of OCGA § 40-6-391.
 The test for probable cause requires merely a probability that a crime has been committed, less than a certainty, but more than a suspicion.
 This means to arrest a suspect for DUI, an officer needs to have knowledge or reasonably trustworthy information sufficient to authorize a prudent person to believe that the suspect was actually in physical control of a moving vehicle while under the influence of alcohol to a degree which renders him incapable of driving safely.
 (Slayton v State 281 Ga App 650 (2006), Jaffray v State 306 Ga App 469,473(2010)) The mere presence of alcohol in the defendant's system is not enough to satisfy the probable cause standard.
 The investigation must show the defendant's driving ability was impaired by alcohol.
 (State v.
 Blanchard, 337 Ga.
 App 130 (2016)).

 In order to determine whether probable cause exists, officers should carefully assess the subject for signs of impairment.
 Common investigatory tools include observations and evaluations of the subject using field sobriety tests and portable breath testers (PBTs).
-(Note: PBT results may only be used to legally establish the presence or absence of alcohol, not the subject's exact breath alcohol concentration.)
-A detainee's participation in questioning or field sobriety tests is voluntary and failure to participate in these activities cannot form the sole basis for arresting the subject.
-Unless the detainee's actions or answers give the officer probable cause to believe a crime has been committed, absent other evidence, the subject must be released.
+Note that PBT results may only be used to legally establish the presence or absence of alcohol, not the subject's exact breath alcohol concentration and if used must be a model approved by the Division of Forensic Sciences.
+A detainee's participation in questioning, PBT or field sobriety tests is voluntary and failure to participate in these activities cannot form the sole basis for arresting the subject.
+Unless after evaluating the totality of evidence the officer determines there is probable cause to believe a crime has been committed, the subject must be released.
 It should be noted that the officer does not have to advise the driver of their Miranda rights when questioning a detained motorist prior to the point of arrest.
-(State v O'Donnell 225 Ga App 502 (1997)) The driver's pre-arrest statements and actions are usually admissible against them in any criminal proceedings.
+(State v O'Donnell 225 Ga App 502 (1997)) The driver's pre-arrest statements and actions are usually admissible against them in any criminal proceedings; however, evidence of their refusal to participate in voluntary acts of providing evidence may be barred from consideration at trial.
+(State v Bradberry A20A1460 and Ammons v State S22A0542 - ruling pending)